Balsas River: River Basin Councils

 Water management has received due attention of the Government of Mexico over the past several decades.
 It included more efficient water use and aimed to meet water supply needs of the major cities in Mexico.
 The Tepalcatepec Commission was established in 1947 under the Ministry of Water Resources (one of the three commissions established initially) for the Balsas River development.
 In 1960, it was subordinated to the Balsas River Commission.
 Its tasks included planning, design, coordination and implementation of irrigation projects, flood control and hydropower generation, covering rural and urban development and health and communications aspects.
 Following the enactment of a new Water Law in the country, a Master Plan was developed in 1975 covering 13 hydrological regions (102 subregions).
 River Basin Councils were established, and 25 are currently in position out of the 26 planned.

 The Balsas River has a discharge of 15–17 m^{3}/s during the lean flow season.
 The steep slope of the river in a stretch of 30 km creates an elevation difference of 1200 m, providing excellent opportunities for hydropower development.
 Initially, 120 MW of power was generated at the power station at La Villita.
 This 336 MW station was built in the state of Michoacan, near the Pacific Coast.
 Another Balsas River project planned was the El Infiernillo; it became operational in 1964 and has an installed capacity of 1,120 MW.
-El Infiernillo Dam is a 149 m rockfill embankment dam.
+The Infiernillo Dam is a 149 m rockfill embankment dam.